Patryk2001k/Botinder-API/README.md

 This API was created specially for calculate distance and to generate latitude and longitude from city name.

+# frameworks and technologies:
+- <a href="https://www.sqlalchemy.org/" alt="sqlalchemy">sqlalchemy</a> (to store information in database i am using Postgresql)
+- fastapi
+- jose library (jwt)
+- Bcrypt to hash password

 ## Deployment on your local machine

 To use this app, follow these steps: